What is Rooibos

-Rooibos tea has a delicate balance of sweetness on the nose, slight astringency, and a full, smooth mouthfeel.
+Rooibos has a delicate balance of sweetness on the nose, slight astringency, and a full, smooth mouthfeel.
 It is characterised by fynbos-floral, woody, honey-like aromas, and fruity-sweet caramel, vanilla, and apricot flavours.

 Rooibos Uses